All Because I Needed A New Bible

 I prayed about this.

 Then one evening in early July I sat in front of my old Bible, attempting once more to repair it that I might seek for spiritual renewal in it; but my Bible was beyond repair.
 I sat there and wondered how I could ever find a Bible quite like it.
-I did not want anything but what I had: an original 1982 edition of the New King James Version of the Bible.
-Though my Bible was very simple, with no study notes whatsoever, it was precisely this simplicity that had become dear to me.
+I did not want anything but what I had: an original 1982 genuine leather edition of the New King James Version of the Bible.
+Though my Bible was very simple, with no study materials whatsoever, it was precisely this simplicity that had become dear to me.
 Due to the poor condition of my Bible it was very difficult to identify, let alone shop for a replacement.
 After putting some clues together, I was finally able to locate one, never used and still in the box.
 I was so excited!
 However, something else had caught my attention as I was looking for my new Bible.
-I had stumbled across an age-old controversy which I had not considered in over a decade; and though I had long since answered it in my own mind, suddenly it seemed completely unanswered.
+I had stumbled across an age-old controversy which I had not considered in over a decade; and though I had long since answered it in my own mind, suddenly it seemed completely unanswerable.

-In a very round-a-bout way with many detours here and there, my research that night inadvertently led me into a study of the Doctrines of Grace, or Calvinism, as it is commonly called.
+In a very round-a-bout way with many a detour here and there, my research that night inadvertently led me into a study of the Doctrines of Grace, or Calvinism, as it is commonly called.
 As my Bible arrived I jumped into the Scriptures like I hadn’t done in years, quickly marking it up as I ventured into a comprehensive study of God's sovereign grace as outlined by the five infamous points; and I was truly taken aback by what I encountered.

 The first thing that surprised me about Calvinism was how little I knew about it.
 Previously I would have considered myself quite an expert on such theological matters, and yet I found myself facing doctrinal issues which I had never honestly considered.
 How did this happen?
 Then it hit me.
 My deficiency of substantive knowledge was a byproduct of choir preaching.
 I had never bothered to listen to an explanation of Calvinism by someone who believed in it.
 I had only heard disparaging discourses from pastors who disavowed the Doctrines of Grace outright.
 Turns out I had never given Calvinism a fair hearing.